Emmo95/MedCare/docs/architecture.md

 The MedCare Azure environment is designed as a hybrid cloud platform.

-The goal is to provide a central Azure foundation for cloud workloads while maintaining secure connectivity with MedCare's existing on-premises infrastructure.
+The goal is to provide a central Azure foundation for cloud workloads while maintaining secure connectivity with MedCare's existing on-premises infrastructure and healthcare locations.

+MedCare operates across multiple locations in the Netherlands, including:

+* Amsterdam
+* Rotterdam
+* The Hague
+* Utrecht
+* Groningen
+* Arnhem
+* Maastricht
+* Additional regional locations in the future

 The architecture is designed around: